Undisciplined

 Partners and steering group

-The UNDISCIPLINED project working group is co-chaired by Adelheid Wessler (Volkswagen Foundation).
+The UNDISCIPLINED project working group was co-chaired by Adelheid Wessler (Volkswagen Foundation).

 Project partners include: